igoragro00/CercoZon/www/README.md

 ## Usage and Licensing

-These images are the property of their respective institutions and research groups.
-They are displayed here **exclusively for institutional identification, acknowledgment, and scientific communication** within the dashboard.
+The institutional and research group logos are the property of their respective organizations.
+They are displayed exclusively for institutional identification, acknowledgment, and scientific communication within the CercoZon dashboard.

-Reuse, reproduction, or redistribution of these logos outside the scope of this project requires prior authorization from the respective institutions.
+Reuse, reproduction, or redistribution of these logos outside the scope of this project requires prior authorization from the respective institutions or research groups.

+The `CercoZon.png` file represents the visual identity developed specifically for the CercoZon web application.
+Its reuse or modification should acknowledge the project and its developers.